Bsal13/Offensive-Security-Proving-Grounds-Boxes/Potato (Easy) Linux Box.md

 ![](Images/Pasted%20image%2020221018174853.png)

 ## Privilege Escalation vector
+Found sudo command to leverage in order to get a root shell

 #### -Created a file in user "webadmin" user home directory with "/bin/bash" and created the name of "root.sh".
 Then made file "root.sh" file executiblle with "chmod +x root.sh".
 Ran "sudo /bin/nice /notes/../home/webadmin/root.sh" and received a root shell:
 ![](Images/Pasted%20image%2020221018175220.png)